agro23/ScrabbleScore/README.md

 Here are the values of letters in Scrabble:

-A, E, I, O, U, L, N, R, S, T       1
+- A, E, I, O, U, L, N, R, S, T:      1
-D, G                               2
+- D, G                        :      2
-B, C, M, P                         3
+- B, C, M, P                  :      3
-F, H, V, W, Y                      4
+- F, H, V, W, Y               :      4
-K                                  5
+- K                           :      5
-J, X                               8
+- J, X                        :      8
-Q, Z                               10
+- Q, Z                        :      10

 If you get this far, you've done great!
 Don't worry about getting to the rest of the projects by the end of the day.

 ## Specifications

+* Take input of a letter from User via REPL, output it to Console
+- EXPECTED INPUT: "A"
+- EXPECTED OUTPUT: "A"

+* Run the program logic on the Letter in REPL, output the results to the console.
+- EXPECTED INPUT: "A"
+- EXPECTED OUTPUT: "1"
+- EXPECTED INPUT: "Z"
+- EXPECTED OUTPUT: "10"

-* Take input of word from User via REPL, output to Console
+* Take input of a word from User via REPL, output it to Console
 - EXPECTED INPUT: "APPLE"
 - EXPECTED OUTPUT: "APPLE"

+* Do not accept input that contains characters other than the alphabet via REGEX.

+* Convert input to uppercase.

-* Run the program logic on the word. <---
+* Run the program logic on the word via a loop in REPL, output results to the console.
+- EXPECTED INPUT: "A"
+- EXPECTED OUTPUT: "The letter A is worth: 1."
+- EXPECTED INPUT: "Z"
+- EXPECTED OUTPUT: "The letter A is worth: 10"

-* Create a Word Object with an ID, instances array, name, and currentScore. (this will allow for future words to be compared...)
+* Create a Model Word Object with an ID, instances array, name, and currentScore. (this will allow for future words to be compared...)

-* Add Getters, and Setters.
+* Add Getters, and Setters as needed.

-* Create a MyWord instance
+* Create a MyWord instance in the HomeController. <---

-* Set MyWord to "Test"
+* Set MyWord to "Test".

 * Add a static Method to perform the program logic as tested in REPL.

-* Create an View called Index.cshtml as a title screen.
+* Create a View called Index.cshtml as a title screen.

+* Test the View Controller to make sure the View() Index works.

 * Get a Word from the user via a form and output it to the Console.